weeeBox/mobile-system-design/common-interview-mistakes.md

 - "Why did you choose a relational database (ORM) to store structured data that requires complex querying?" - there's little "signal" a candidate can provide here (unless they advocate for text files or user preferences).
 - "Why caching/modularization/testing/etc is necessary?"
 - "Why would you use an industry-standard library instead of a custom implementation?" - this question might make sense when it comes to framework development but _could_ be meaningless when talking about an app.
 See "Chapter 21.
 Dependency Management" from the "Software Engineering at Google" book.

+Everything the interviewer asks should help determine if the candidate is a fit for the job.
+Any other questions should be left out of scope.

 ### Not moving on when the candidate is stuck
 _TBD_